emilioferreyra/iris/README.md

 ##List of top Apps:

-**Employees:** This app allows the registration of employees and the department to which it belongs, position and supervisor **Members:** This app lets you save the member information as well as their type of disability and information related to family and home.
+**Employees:** This app allows the registration of employees and the department to which it belongs, position and supervisor.

+**Members:** This app lets you save the member information as well as their type of disability and information related to family and home.

 **Doctors:** This app lets you record clinics and doctors who provide consultation service to members and the appointments of the members.

 **Suppliers:** This app allows you to register suppliers and contacts related companies.

 ***